Alfred-Kobby/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 1-create_database_if_missing.sql file: creates a new database

-2-remove_database.sql file: deletes or drops a databse
+2-remove_database.sql file: deletes or drops a database

+3-list_tables.sql file: list all tables in a database